 Enter your message and web link in the text box.
 Buffer will fetch your link and collect media files from it which you can attach to the tweets.
 Click the drop-down arrow next to the ‘Add to Queue’ button.
 Choose ‘Schedule Post’ option.
 A calendar will pop up and set a date, time for the tweet to be sent out.
 Hit the ‘Schedule’ button to save changes.

 The post will appear on your Twitter timeline at the chosen time.

-TweetDeck is a free Twitter client to monitor activities, check notifications and messages, schedule and send posts on the social site.
-It has a beautiful interface to make you addictive to the app and its features.
+TweetDeck is a free Twitter client to monitor activities, check notifications and messages, schedule and sends posts on the social site.
+It has a beautiful interface to make you addicted to the app and its features.

 Open TweetDeck and click the blue color Tweet button on the left top side.
 Type your tweet and hit the Schedule button at the bottom.